devdaydresden/devday_website/README-DEV.md

 app_1    | System check identified no issues (0 silenced).
 app_1    |
-app_1    | You have unapplied migrations; your app may not work properly until they are applied. app_1    | Run 'python manage.py migrate' to apply them. app_1    | September 27, 2018 - 19:48:29
+app_1    | You have unapplied migrations; your app may not work properly until they are applied. app_1    | Run 'python3 manage.py migrate' to apply them. app_1    | September 27, 2018 - 19:48:29
 app_1    | Django version 1.9.8, using settings 'devday.settings.dev'
 app_1    | Starting development server at http://0.0.0.0:8000/